Exact and asymptotic distribution theory for the empirical correlation of two AR(1) processes with Gaussian increments: Power for a test of independence.

 \subsection{Convergence rate under $H_{a}$.}

-In this section, we will study the Kolmogorov distance between $\sqrt{n}\, (\theta_n -r )$ and the standard normal distribution under the alternative hypothesis.
+In this subsection, we will study the Kolmogorov distance between $\sqrt{n}\, (\theta_n -r )$ (after scaling) and the standard normal distribution under the alternative hypothesis.
 Therefore, in the remainder of this section, we shall assume that the pairs of random variables $(\xi_n, \eta_{n})$ are i.i.d.
 Gaussian vectors with mean zero and covariance matrix

 For purposes of simplicity, we will continue to use the notation given in Section \ref{sec:preliminaries} and Section \ref{sec:jointmgf}.
 That is,

 and $Z_{11}^{n}$, $Z_{12}^{n}$, and $Z_{22}^{n}$ can be simplified as